aman4aug2011/virtualKeyboard/README.md

 # virtualKeyboard
-This program describes working of a virtual keyboard.
+This program describes working of a virtual keyboard on Windows.
+The file uses C++11 features.

 Build:
 1. To build the program, GCC compiler is required with C++ 11 support.
-2. Use the following command to build: g++ virtualKeyboardWindows.cpp -o run -std=c++11
+2. Command to compile: g++ virtualKeyboardWindows.cpp -o virtualkeyboard.exe -std=c++11

-Run:
+Description: This program takes input from consol till ENTER key is pressed and exits the program when Ctrl+q is given.

+Usage:
-1. To run the program use: .\run
+1. To run the program use: .\virtualkeyboard

-The file uses C++11 features.